NewsCNCnetPDMAbout usSupport

 LICENSING

 If you have installed CNCnetPDM on your PC with a license other than a ‘free license’ and run this program from the folder where CNCnetPDM is installed you get unlimited functionality.
-Otherwise you can only read data and execute commands that require no additional input parameter (x).
+Otherwise you can only read data and execute commands for part system 1 that require no additional input parameter (x).
+For file related operations only field 'Input Folder / File' can be adjusted.
 Please see licensing for details or contact us if you have any questions.

-• If you like to run this program from a different folder on your PC you can simply copy your CNCnetPDM.ini file to this directory
+• Note: If you have a valid license and you'd like to run this program from a different folder on your PC you can simply copy your CNCnetPDM.ini file to this directory.

 CONTROLLERS